Concordium/concordium-node/docs/prometheus-exporter.md

 Current number of soft banned peers.
 The node temporarily bans peers if they fail to follow the protocol.

+### `network_soft_banned_peers_total`

+The total number of soft banned peers since startup.
+The node temporarily bans peers if they fail to follow the protocol.

 ### `network_peers_total`

 Total number of peers connected since startup.